 What is ring-fencing?

 Your bank looks after your money and helps you make payments.
-It may also provide you with loans and overdrafts.
-These are consumer or ‘retail’ banking services, and it’s crucial that you can access them when you need them – in both good times and bad.
+It may also give you loans and overdrafts.
+These are consumer or 'retail' banking services and it is crucial that you can access them when you need them – in good times and bad.

 Many large banks also undertake other, more complex, activities.
 Trading in financial markets is one example.
-Such activities come with their own risks.
-This was clear during the global financial crisis that began in 2007.
+And these come with their own risks.
+This was clear during the 2008 global financial crisis.

 How does ring-fencing make the banking sector safer?